igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 * Objects (G): toggles display of objects from the Layout Editor.
 There are 3 settings: off will display no objects, indeterminate will display objects in render distance and on will display all objects.
 * Cameras (V): toggles display of camera triggers from the Camera Editor.
 Note that camera and target positions will only display for the currently selected camera.

+* Check For Updates on Startup: if this is on, Heroes Power Plant will automatically check for updates on startup and prompt you to update if one is available.
+* Check For Updates Now: check for updates and prompt you to update if one is available.
 * VSync: toggles frame limiter (wanna see how much FPS you can get with the entire level being rendered?)
 * Auto-Load Last Project on Launch: if this is on, the last project which was opened in Heroes Power Plant when it was last closed will be opened along with the program.
 * Auto-Save Project on Closing: if this is on, Heroes Power Plant will automatically save the Project file when closing, if one is open.